JiayongO-O/LFDEN/README.md

 Here you can also use your own data, which should be in PNG format and change parameters accordingly.

-3.Execute "PrepareData.m" to prepare training and testing code.
+3.Execute "PrepareData.m" to prepare training and testing data.

-The training and testing data are stored as .h files, which the training code needs.
-Note the h5 fils are large.
+The training and testing data are stored as .h5 files.

 4.Execute "main.m" to start training.

-It will take several days to converge for the network on Nvidia Geforce GTX 1080Ti.
-And the tests are integrated in training procedure (you can also test solely).
-Corresponding curves are provided.
+It will take several days for the network to converge on a Nvidia Geforce GTX 1080Ti.

 ### Citation
 If you use this code for your research, please cite our papers.